codefresh-io/docs.codefresh.io/_docs/promotions/promotion-scenario-examples.md

 %}

 ##### Triggering Promotion Flow
-After creating the flow, trigger it to promote changes from the trigger environment to the defined target environments.
+After creating the flow, we'll trigger it to promote changes from the trigger environment to the defined target environments.

+* **Selecting the flow**
-First select the flow to trigger from the list of Promotion Flows, and then click **Trigger** to initiate the promotion.
+  From the list of Promotion Flows, we'll select `three-env-promotion`, and then click **Trigger** to initiate the promotion.

 {% include
 image.html